Full Mouth Reconstruction

 - Ongoing complaints of jaw, muscle and headache pain requiring adjustments to the bite (occlusion).

-If you think you need full mouth restoration or reconstruction, see your dentist for a comprehensive examination.
+If you think you need reconstruction, see your dentist for a comprehensive examination.
 Your dentist will examine your mouth to determine the extent of the problem and the treatment options that can be used to correct it.
 In particular, he or she will examine the condition of your:

 - Teeth: The condition of your teeth will determine what restorative procedures may be needed, such as porcelain veneers or full-coverage crowns, inlays or onlays, bridges or implants restored with a crown.
 In particular, your dentist will make note of any cavities and decay, tooth wear, cracks, short/long teeth, root canal issues and any tooth movement.